teachingchen/DSC_4320/README.md

 ## Requirements and Grading:
 This course is A-F graded, and the grades are determined based on graded assignments:
-* Exams: 40%
+* Exams: 25%
+* Final Project: 25%
-* Homework Assignments: 40%
+* Homework Assignments: 25%
   - For each homework, you can submit your answers up to 2 times.
   - Answer at least 50% of questions correctly for the 1st submission (Otherwise, no 2nd submission is allowed).
   - Students have a 2nd chance to make corrections in a week.